 .
 Lastly, pass the CDL general knowledge exam and vision screening test.
 The combined time span of a Knowledge Test Authorization and CDL Permit is one year.
 For example, if you take two months to clear the knowledge test, the permit will be valid for 8 months.

 A Pennsylvania Commercial Driver's License will be valid for 4 years.
-The cost is $71.00 for a standard CDL license.
+The cost is $89.50 for a standard CDL license.
+The fee for senior drivers is $45 and the license is valid for two years.
 Please see a list of fees

 for more information.